nla-group/ABBAj.jl/paper/paper.md

 # Statement of Need

 Symbolizing time series may potentially allow avail of data structures and techniques from the text processing and bioinformatics communities [@SAX03]. `ABBAj.jl` is a Julia module for time series transformation with ABBA.
-With `ABBAj.jl`, you can efficiently employ ABBA to symbolize time series and apply the symbolic representation to the downstream time series task such as time series classification and forecasting.
+With `ABBAj.jl`, you can efficiently employ ABBA to symbolize time series and apply the symbolic representation to the downstream time series task such as time series classification, forecasting, and anomaly detection.
 Compared to the ABBA python module, `ABBAj.jl` enjoys significantly faster speed while retaining the consistent reconstruction error of representation.

 # Acknowledgements